Perth | Australia

 Stop 7 – Delight and Hurt Not

-Delight and Hurt Not is a ceiling in City of Perth Library (level 1).
-The artwork is based on the closing scene of Shakespeare’s The Tempest.
-It illustrates Western Australia’s native flora and fauna.
+Delight and Hurt Not graces the ceiling of the City of Perth Library on level 1.
+Inspired by the closing scene of Shakespeare’s The Tempest, this artwork intricately depicts Western Australia’s native flora and fauna, offering a visually stunning homage to the region’s natural beauty.

 • Artist: Andrew Nicholls.